The Injury: Production

 This episode was the second episode of the series directed by Bryan Gordon.
 Gordon had previously directed the first season episode "The Alliance".
 "The Injury" was written by Mindy Kaling, who also acts for the show as customer service representative Kelly Kapoor.
 After the character development that had occurred in the previous episode, "Booze Cruise", Greg Daniels decided to create a more inane episode that involved "Michael's grilled foot".

-Writer and actor B. J. Novak said the idea for "Injury" started out as an idea in the writing room that just "spun out of control".
+Writer and actor B. J. Novak said the idea for "The Injury" started out as an idea in the writing room that just "spun out of control".
 The original plan was for Michael to have fallen asleep in the sun, while having sunblock all over him, except for his foot.
 According to BJ Novak, the episode was originally going to be called "My Grilled Foot", but writer Mindy Kaling thought it was "too weird for people to tune in and watch that".
 Novak has described "The Injury" as one of his favorite episodes, and said of it, "I don't think any other TV show would have made an episode from that starting point, and yet it was one of the funniest and most relatable episodes as it went on that we've ever had."

 The episode guest starred Marcus York, as the "no-nonsense" building manager for the Scranton business park.
 York described his character as "just trying to do his job".
 York recalls being nervous during filming, and "drawing a blank" on his lines during the first 'run-through', because of his anxiousness around the cast members, but soon Marcus "smoothed-out".
 After his portrayal of the character, York received several positive fan letters, who praised his performance as the straight man in a hectic work environment.
 John Krasinski said that the van scene was his favorite to shoot, and that it "will go down in history as one of the most fun moments I've ever been a part of".

+Cut scenes from the episode include Ryan forging a handicapped parking permit at Michael's orders, Angela mistaking the smell of Michael applying butter to his burn for freshly made popcorn, and Dwight running the photocopy machine with the lid raised and the document he intended to copy still clutched in his hands.